roboogle/gtkmvc3/gtkmvco/docs/manual/op_types.rst

 In section :ref:`KOBS` we anticipated that there exist several types of *OP*s.
-In the examples so far we have seen only *value* *OPs*, meaning that observers will be notified of any change of *value* assigned to the corresponding *OP*.
+In the examples so far we have seen only *value* *OPs*, meaning that observers will be notified of any change of *value*, i.e. when the OPs are assigned to different values [#f_spurious]_.

 What would happen if the value of the property would be a complex object like a list, or a user-defined class, and the object would change internally?